apereo/cas/docs/cas-server-documentation/monitoring/Configuring-Monitoring-Administration.md

 ## Administration Server

-To run the Spring Boot Admin server, please use [this WAR overlay](https://github.com/apereo/cas-bootadmin-overlay).
+The Spring Boot Admin web application server is not part of the CAS server and is a standalone web application which can be deployed using the [CAS Initializr](../installation/WAR-Overlay-Initializr.html).

-<div class="alert alert-warning"><strong>Secure Endpoints</strong><p>Note that the admin server's API endpoints MUST be secured.
+<div class="alert alert-warning"><strong>Secure Endpoints</strong><p>Note that the admin server's API
+endpoints MUST be secured.
 It is also best to run both the Admin server and the registering CAS server node under HTTPS, specially if credentials are used to authenticate into endpoints.</p></div>

 To learn more about options, please [see this guide][bootadmindocs].